-Fig. 4.
-The maximum overlap of a non-axis-aligned fault area F with the identical axis-aligned cover squares A of the same size.
+Fig. 4: The maximum overlap of a non-axis-aligned fault area F with the identical axisaligned cover squares A of the same size.

-F can overlap three areas as well.
+Consider now that F is not axis-aligned.
+F can span at most $\sqrt{2\ell}$ horizontally and $\sqrt{2\ell}$ vertically.
+Therefore, horizontally, F can overlap at most three areas A. Vertically, F can overlap three areas as well.
 However, not all three areas on the top and bottom rows can be overlapped at once.
 Specifically, not axis-aligned F can only overlap 2 squares in the top row and 2 in the bottom row.
 Therefore, in total, F may overlap at most 7 distinct axis-aligned areas.
 Figure 4 provides an illustration.

-For the case of circular F, one square area A can be completely covered by 4 circles C. Furthermore, square F of size l overlaps at most 7 square areas A of side l .
-Moreover, the circular F of diameter l can be inscribed in a square of side l .
-Therefore, a circular F cannot overlap more than 7 squares, and hence the circular F may overlap in total at most $7 \times 4 = 28$ circles C.
+Let us consider circular F of size l .
+It can be inscribed in a square of side l .
+The square may overlap at most 7 square areas A of side l .
+Therefore, a circular F can also overlap at most 7 squares.
+One square area A can be completely covered by 4 circles C. Hence, the circular F may overlap at most $7 \times 4 = 28$ circles C.